Hakea laurina, the Pincushion Hakea, is a tall shrub that may reach a height of 6 metres, spreading to several metres wide; without a lignotuber.

 Propagate from seed and possibly cuttings.

 The type specimen was collected, in what is now Cape Arid National Park, in 1824.
-This coastal national park is situated in southern Western Australia and east of Esperance.

 The species was first grown in Europe in 1830 and is now cultivated in the French Riviera and the USA.